Dyuvarov/Java-Log-Parser/README.md

 Data stores in ArrayList of Log objects.

+### Class Log:
 Log class contains fields to store one line from .log file.

+### Class Event:
+Describes event and number of exercise.
+Number of exercise exists only for events "DONE_TASK" and "SOLVE_TASK"

+### Enum Status
+Describes all possible statuses.

 After parsing creates file "success" and write there only lines with event == "DONE_TASK" and status = "OK".